 It was obvious Redmond hadn’t realized that Corinne was from the Ministry, possibly that she was even magical.
 He shook his head.
 “I don’t know what a Ministry bitch is doing in this part of London, but you can be sure that I won’t tell you a thing.
 Veritaserum or not!”

 “You obviously have no experience with the potion,” Corinne said airily.
 “It can be quite persuasive.
 And if it doesn’t’ work, there’s always other means of coercion.”

 Elena stepped forward and stared the man in the eye.
 When she spoke her voice was surprising brutal.

 “Tell us where he is, or I will hex you so quickly that…”

 Corinne stopped her with a hand.
 “Let me handle the threats,” she said, sounding almost amused by Elena’s attempt.
 “I’ll ask you one more time.”
 Corinne’s voice was still sweet, though the edge was creeping back in.
-“Where
+“Where is Ethan?”

 With shaking hands, the man reached into his pocket and drew out a pen.
 On a sheet of paper, he wrote out an address and passed the paper to Corinne.
 “There.
 That’s where he’ll be.”

 “Who was his employer?”
 Corinne asked, but the man had reached into his pocket and had withdrawn a tiny vial.